I'm sooo not good at torturing so i outsource it to stalin

 Before the final curtain fell, a Soviet guard escorted me to a train.
 "We're going home," he said.
 I had to admire his sense of humor.
 It soon became apparent he meant his home.
 The temperature plummeted.
 The trees thinned out.
 Shortly after, I reported to the authorities as a guest of the Siberian Internment.
 According to the daily broadcast from the loudspeakers, this was where I would be reborn as a New Man.

-This incredible process, however, involved a great deal of taiga and very little food or clothes.
-I learned from a fellow inmate how to make clothes and shelters from birch skins.
-I even learned to sip its sap.
-But I knew those weren't the reason why I could make it to the next spring, unlike a significant number of my fellow inmates who had completed their reforming classes and graduated into corpses.
-It was more likely owing to a miracle, that I had not.
+This incredible process, however, involved a great deal of taiga and very little food.
+It was more likely owing to a miracle that I made it to the next spring, unlike a significant number of my fellow inmates who had frozen into corpses.
 I'd seen Death's face on the darkest nights, and he'd chosen to wear the brightest aurora as a disguise.
 I knew I wouldn't survive another one.

 One day, my partner and I were scouting for ideal sawing locations.
 We got lost.
 It seemed as good a time as any to grab such a chance.
-My companion agreed.
-Our new venture led us across a boundary that was, apparently, inadvisable to cross in the hindsight.
+Although, our new venture led us across a boundary that was apparently inadvisable to cross in the hindsight.
 The local proprietor was an old man in the woods—grumpy, allegedly insane, and damn good at shotting.
 He demonstrated this by shooting my partner in the head and me in the leg.

 I fled my way back to the camp, just barely.
 The doctor, patching my leg, confirmed the local folklore.
 Yes, there was talk of an old hunter.
-A former Shtrafbat soldier in the Great Patriotic war, she said, someone who had got out of the Gulag but not entirely.
-Her advice was simple, that a man who survives both isn't a man you should cross path with.
+A Shtrafbat soldier who had come back from the Great Wars, she said, it was a way to get out of the Gulag where he was serving his sentence.
+Her advice was simple, that a man who survives both isn't a man I should cross path with.
 She finished stitching by hinting that my chances of survival were statistically better inside than out in the wild.

-Yet, curiosity is a persistent parasite.
-I figured a way to justify my return trip.
+Yet, I figured a way to justify my return trip.
 I had to retrieve my late companion's remains.
 He'd mentioned that his wedding ring should be sent to his wife.
-Very sentimental, but not where my heart laid on.
+Very sentimental, but not where my heart lay on.
 I was more touched by the fact the ring was made of gold.

 A week later, I wandered back to the same location.
 Although I found no decaying body or fresh grave, just a trail of unnatural flourishing where blood had soaked the soil.
 It led me to a small log cabin.